cash stack icon

 Junior ISA FAQs

-Is it better to have a child trust fund or a Junior ISA?
+Is it better to have a Child Trust Fund or a Junior ISA?

 If your child has a Child Trust Fund (CTF) – savings accounts that were available before JISAs replaced them in 2011 – you may be wondering whether it’s better to stick with it or transfer to a JISA.
 Given that both accounts are tax-free with annual contribution limits of £9,000, the answer depends on the interest rate offered – and it’s likely that a JISA will pay a higher rate.
 You can easily transfer a CTF to a Junior ISA, but just make sure that you’re comfortable with the decision, because you can’t switch back at a later date.